 - Reiki distance healing – is the method of sending Reiki (“universal life force”) energy without being present, you should engage a suitable Reiki Master to perform the healing.

 Animals are great teachers and healers; they teach us patience, courage, determination and so much about ourselves, they enrich our lives and show us unconditional love.
-From our experience, animals sometimes take on our illnesses or disorders and can reflect the family’s stress.
-If we really want to help heal our pets, we must maintain hope and deep conviction that our cherished companion will pull through a crisis and accept the gifts and powers of animals.
+From our own experience, animals sometimes take on our illnesses or disorders and can reflect the family’s stress.
+If we really want to help heal our pets, we must maintain hope and deep conviction that our cherished companion will pull through a crisis and accept the gifts and powers of animals and god.

-To learn more about Pet Nurture and how your pet can benefit from Bodywork techniques and Energy work, contact Melina on 0403 939 202 or Enquiries@PetNurture.com.au
+To learn more about Pet Nurture and how your pet can benefit from Bodywork techniques, contact Melina on 0403 939 202 or Enquiries@PetNurture.com.au

 Allegretti, J., & Sommers, K. (2003).
 The complete holistic dog book Home health care for our Canine Companions.
 Berkeley, California, United States of America: Celestial Arts.